Valorant-Draft-Circuit/VDC-Operations-Rulebook/rulebook/rulebook.md

         - 2.3.2.1 If a GM takes over during a season, they are allowed to replace any AGMs one time each, without using their allotted replacements.
         - 2.3.2.2	If a franchise has less than their allotted AGMs, appointing an AGM to reach the limit does not count towards allotted replacements.
         - 2.3.2.3	An AGM stepping down due to leaving the league or leaving a franchise will not count towards the allowed replacements.
+    - 2.3.3 If an AGM has been part of the same franchise for at least two consecutive seasons, but was a non-playing AGM in the most recent season and wishes to become a playing AGM in the next season, the GM may offer a renewal contract to the AGM.
+Any renewal contract offered to an AGM will last for 1 season.
+The same rules for a player who renewed their contract applies to AGM contract renewals.
+        - 2.3.3.1	The AGM must still complete the required number of combines as if they were a new, Draft Eligible player.
+        - 2.3.3.2   Any AGM renewed will require a “Keeper Pick” in the draft.
+        - 2.3.3.3   AGMs are permitted to cut themselves from their team at any time post draft, if they wish.
+An AGM who does this will become a Free Agent.
+        - 2.3.3.4   An AGM cannot play as a substitute on any of their teams unless they are actively rostered on another team within their franchise.

 ### Section 3.
 Team Rosters

 - **3.1 Player Contracts**
     - 3.1.1	When a player is drafted or signed from free agency, they enter a 2 season contract.
-Contacts are to the franchise, not the team, and are tracked by season, not week.
+Contracts are to the franchise, not the team, and are tracked by season, not week.
 Contracts reduce 1 season in duration the day after the final Championship match in a season.
         - 3.1.1.1	If a season is in progress when the player is signed, the season counts as season 1 of 2, regardless of how far into the season the signing occurs.
     - 3.1.2	Players may not choose to leave a team while under contract, but may request to be cut or traded, subject to their GM’s approval.
         - 3.1.2.1	If a player is cut for refusing to play for their team or found to be intentionally sabotaging games, they will be suspended for half of the number of total matches in the season (rounded up) or until the match day following roster lock if the season is more than halfway completed.
 They will become an RFA after this time.